grame-cncm/faustwebsite/mkdocs/docs/downloads.md

 ### Building FaustLive from the Source

 Alternatively, you might want to build FaustLive from scratch.
-For that you can either [get the latest release of the FaustLive source](https://github.com/grame-cncm/faustlive/releases) or [clone it from our GitRepo](https://github.com/grame-cncm/faustlive).
+For that you can either [get the latest release of the FaustLive source](https://github.com/grame-cncm/faustlive/releases) or [clone it here](https://github.com/grame-cncm/faustlive).

 ## Faustgen